Skip to content

 # This value is only used if there is no setting for global scope, SiteAccess or SiteAccess group

-global and default scopes include the admin SiteAccess, which is responsible for the Back Office.
-For example, the following configuration defines both the front template for articles and the template used in the Back Office, unless you configure other templates for a specific SiteAccess or SiteAccess group:
+global and default scopes include the admin SiteAccess, which is responsible for the back office.
+For example, the following configuration defines both the front template for articles and the template used in the back office, unless you configure other templates for a specific SiteAccess or SiteAccess group:

 1